abdessamadG/python_discord_bot/README.md

 !hello: Greets the user.
 !ask <question>: Sends your question to OpenAI and replies with the answer.
 ```
+## Future Plans
+- Open Source AI Support: Replace or augment OpenAI with open-source models like LLaMA, Mistral, or GPT-J to make the bot more self-hostable and privacy-friendly.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.